-Focusing on health equity is essential to identifying unwarranted variations in care, improving the quality and outcomes of healthcare provided, and identifying and eliminating health disparities.
-The CQMC Health Equity Workgroup was established to ensure perspectives on health inequities and disparities are considered and elevated through the CQMC core sets.
+Focusing on health equity is essential to identifying unwarranted variations in care, improving the quality and outcomes of the healthcare provided, and identifying and eliminating health disparities.
+The CQMC Health Equity Workgroup was established to ensure perspectives on health inequities and disparities are considered and elevated through the CQMC core sets, which should incorporate health equity throughout the patient journey, across care settings, and with social service systems.
 This report describes the approach used to identify disparities-sensitive measures within the CQMC core sets.
-The approach identified 136 out of 150 disparities-sensitive measures, with 19 measures meeting the priority clinical area or measurement area with disparities criterion and all three measure characteristics.
-Although 14 measures did not meet the criteria for disparities sensitivity using this approach, the Workgroup recognized that all measures likely have some level of disparity.
-Additional prioritization of the disparities-sensitive measures is an important way to leverage value-based care to advance health equity.
+The approach identified 137 out of 150 disparities-sensitive measures, with 19 measures meeting the priority clinical area or measurement area with disparities criterion and all three measure characteristics.
+Although 13 measures did not meet the criteria for disparities sensitivity using this approach, the Workgroup recognized that all measures likely have some level of disparity.
+Additional prioritization of the disparities-sensitive measures will be needed in future work.
+However, this report demonstrates that the implementation of the CQMC core set measures is an important way to leverage value-based care to advance health equity.

-The Workgroup also recognized the efforts to advance equity must be focused to be successful.
+The Workgroup also recognized that the efforts to advance equity must be focused to be successful.
 Therefore, the Workgroup identified three strategies to enable further identification and prioritization of disparities observed within measures that compose current CQMC core sets: (1) Determine which measures to prioritize and dedicate resources to; (2) Improve the ability to stratify measures by modifying measure specification and testing requirements; and (3) Stratify data to assess disparities and inform setting benchmarks.